 - Research the law that is applicable to your case.
 The Court's website has links that are helpful for you to research the law on the Internet.
 Additionally, the Help Center has various probate information sheets that may assist you.
 Those probate information sheets contain footnotes that specifically reference applicable law.
-You might consider a limited consultation with an attorney just to make sure you are on the right track. - Read all the probate information sheets and website checklists that are applicable to your case. - Check the Ohio Unclaimed Funds website, searching under the Decedent's name.42 - Keep track of all deadlines, especially deadlines for filing documents with the Court, tax authorities, and the Medicaid Estate Recovery Program. - If the Decedent has creditors, consider a consultation with an attorney, BEFORE you file any documents with the court, and develop a strategy regarding the timing of all filings and the payment of creditors. - Establish a checking account solely for the probate estate administration, to account for the receipt of all income or other payments to the probate estate and the payment of all disbursements. - Maintain a calendar and tickler system to remind you of filing deadlines, and other requirements. - Consider a consultation with a tax advisor regarding required tax filings and the assigned value for probate property. - Consider whether the Decedent's death will cause the payment of special benefits under social security or the Veteran's Administration.
+You might consider a limited consultation with an attorney just to make sure you are on the right track. - Read all the probate information sheets and website checklists that are applicable to your case. - Check the Ohio Unclaimed Funds website, searching under the Decedent's name.
+42 - Keep track of all deadlines, especially deadlines for filing documents with the Court, tax authorities, and the Medicaid Estate Recovery Program. - If the Decedent has creditors, consider a consultation with an attorney, BEFORE you file any documents with the court, and develop a strategy regarding the timing of all filings and the payment of creditors. - Establish a checking account solely for the probate estate administration, to account for the receipt of all income or other payments to the probate estate and the payment of all disbursements. - Maintain a calendar and tickler system to remind you of filing deadlines, and other requirements. - Consider a consultation with a tax advisor regarding required tax filings and the assigned value for Probate Property. - Consider whether the Decedent's death will cause the payment of special benefits under social security or the Veteran's Administration. - Determine whether the Decedent had a safe deposit box. - If the Decedent was employed, consider whether the employer may owe past due wages or bonuses. - Consider a consultation with an attorney as to whether any real property owned by the Decedent is Probate Property or Non-Probate Property.